Raising Cane’s Dipping Sauce

 1. Place all ingredients in a bowl.

-2. Stir to thoroughly combine.
+2. Stir or whisk to combine thoroughly.

 3. Refrigerate the sauce for a few hours before serving.
+This is critical to getting the taste exactly right.

-How to store copycat Cane’s Sauce
+How to Store Copycat Cane’s Sauce

 Favorite Dipping Sauce Recipes